fjhickernell/FJH_personalpage.github.io/_pages/about.md

 ---
 permalink: /
-title: "This will be my title"
+title: "This will be my title and it will be amazing"
 author_profile: true
 redirect_from:
   - /about/